COSC-499-W2025/capstone-project-team-6/docs/logs/personal logs/term2/week5.md

 - All PRs passed CI, and manual checks ensured UI updates, confirmation flows, and DB state behaved correctly after deletion and after logout/login.
 Overall, I shipped multiple stable features and strengthened my understanding of frontend–backend integration and testing.

+- I identified and fixed a critical data-model bug in the resume generation flow where portfolio (analysis) IDs were incorrectly used instead of project IDs.
+I refactored the backend resume API, resume generator, and frontend resume page to be fully project-based, ensuring resume bullets are correctly sourced per project and that project deletion now cascades cleanly without breaking resume generation.
+This resolved duplicated/missing resume entries and aligned the feature with the database ownership model.

 ---
 ## **What didn’t go well**